Kim Yoon-ji: Early life

-Kim was born in Seoul, South Korea on September 6, 1988 and moved to the San Fernando Valley in California in the 4th grade.
+Kim was born in Seoul, South Korea on September 6, 1988, and moved to the San Fernando Valley in California in the 4th grade.
 She entered UCLA, majoring in Dance and Communication, but took a leave of absence after a year to pursue her career in entertainment in South Korea.

 After initially joining DSP Media as a trainee, she debuted with JTM Entertainment with a single "Head Hurts".

 Kim's cousin is Kara member Kang Ji-young; she also has a younger brother.

 Career

 She recorded the English version of "You Make Me Happy" for Fresh Pretty Cure! around 2009.

 On November 1, 2012, Kim released a digital single, "If You Love Me" featuring Jay Park, and released an official music video and a behind the scenes making film.
-Kim performed her single on Korean music shows such as KBS' Music Bank, Mnet's M!
+Kim performed her singles on Korean music shows such as KBS' Music Bank, Mnet's M!
 Countdown, MBC's Music Core and SBS' Inkigayo, alongside Jay Park who was occasionally replaced by Dalmatian's Simon.

 Also in November 2012, Kim became the host of K-pop Tasty Road with U-KISS's Eli Kim, which combined the Korean Wave and food into one show.

 In January 2013, Kim performed in Ho Chi Minh City alongside Adam Lambert and Aurea.

+On November 23, 2018, it was announced that NS Yoon-G had changed her stage name to Kim Yoon-ji as she will be promoted as an actress.

-In 2021, Kim announced she was re-releasing her 2012 single "If You Love Me", which would feature Joohoney, replacing Jay Park's original feature on the song.
+In 2021, Kim announced she was re-releasing her 2012 single "If You Love Me" featuring Joohoney, replacing Jay Park's original feature on the song.

-On December 3, 2021, it was reported that Kim had signed with Sublime Artist Agency. later Sublime Artist Agency confirmed that the contract was officially signed.
+On December 3, 2021, it was reported that Kim had signed with Sublime Artist Agency, who later confirmed that the contract was officially signed.

-In 2021, Kim Yoon Ji, along with her husband, Choi Woo-sung, joined the couple-featuring English-subtitled SBS Korean variety show, Same Bed, Different Dreams 2, starting with episode 220, and continues to make guest or featured appearances on the show in 2022.
+In 2021, Kim, along with her husband, Choi Woo-sung, joined the variety show Same Bed, Different Dreams 2 for episodes 220 to 238, and also featured in episode 258.

-Due to be released in 2023, South Korean singer-actress Kim Yoon Ji was cast in Netflix's upcoming comic heist film 'Lift' starring American comedian Kevin Hart.
-In a recent episode of Same Bed Different Dreams 2, NS Yoon revealed after returning to Korea after filming "Lift" that she plans to begin having children with her husband, Choi Woo-sung.
+Kim was cast in Netflix's comic heist film Lift starring American comedian Kevin Hart.
+Originally slated to release in August 2023, it was delayed to 12 January 2024.